x-square/portfolio/25-08_mental_health.md

 - **Social Connectedness** (SCS test)
 - **Acculturative Stress** (ASISS test)

-## Research Question
+## Research Questions

-Does the length of stay in a foreign country influence the mental health of international students?
-Specifically, are longer stays associated with higher levels of depression and acculturative stress?
+1. Does the length of stay in a foreign country influence the mental health of international students?
+2. Specifically, are longer stays associated with higher levels of depression and acculturative stress?

 ## Data Overview